ulville/screc/README.md

 # screc

-This is a shell script I use to record my screen in both Xorg and GNOME-Wayland sessions Attach it to a keyboard shortcut for ease of use.
+This is a shell script I use to record my screen in both Xorg and GNOME-Wayland sessions.
+Attach it to a keyboard shortcut for ease of use.

+It uses ffmpeg under Xorg.
+I used Nvidia's NVENC encoding but you should change ffmpeg parameters for your needs.

+It uses OBS, obs-websocket and obs-cli for recording on Wayland

+If you're going to use it under Wayland create a .env file inside script directory and paste your obs-websocket password inside it.

 ## Warning: